kfjahnke/zimt/README.md

     sudo ln -s path-to-source/zimt/zimt /usr/local/include

 Where "path-to-source" is the parent folder of the clone of the zimt repo.
 With this 'installation' the examples will compile out-of-the-box.
 If you don't like linking stuff into your /usr/local, you'll have to tell the compiler where the zimt headers are, e.g. with a -I command line argument.
+Where I use zimt myself, I tend to copy the set of zimt headers I need into the project's code base and include the relative path.

 The top-level header is called "zimt.h", it includes all of zimt except the code for using tiled storage.